QianhuiWu/qianhuiwu.github.io/_pages/about.md

 I received my Bachelor's degree and Ph.D. from [Tsinghua University](https://www.tsinghua.edu.cn/en/index.htm) in 2016 and 2021, respectively.
 My recent research focuses on multimodal modeling and AI Agents. <!--Information Extraction and low-resource NLP, Efficient LLMs.-->

-📢 I'm looking for a self-motivated research intern who is passionate about AI agents.
-If you are interested in this topic, feel free to email me your resume and a brief self-intro!
+📢 I'm looking for a self-motivated research intern who is passionate about AI agents (GUI/embodied agents, tool calling, and context management).
+If you are interested in these topics, feel free to email me your resume and a brief self-intro!

 News
 ------